Interview Tony Cho

-During my bachelors in Graphic Design in South Africa, I realized that I loved the conceptual and visual elements of design, but at the same time, I despised its entanglements with business and capitalism.
+During my bachelor’s in Graphic Design in South Africa, I realized that I loved the conceptual and visual elements of design, but at the same time, I despised its entanglements with business and capitalism.
 I didn’t want to design logos or create packaging to sell something.
 At the same time, I had a deep fascination with science.
-Not for any particular discipline, but rather for the entire enterprise.
-Reading James Gleick’s ‘The Information’ and ‘Linked’ by Laszlo Barabasi (who later became my boss) sparked my fascination with data, information, and knowledge as well as the fabrication of these terms.
-From there it was a small step into designing visualizations.
+Not for any particular discipline but rather for the entire enterprise.
+Reading James Gleick’s ‘The Information’ and ‘Linked’ by Laszlo Barabasi (who later became my boss) sparked my fascination with data, information, and knowledge, as well as the fabrication of these terms.
+From there, it was a small step into designing visualisations.

 Distinction Machine is a set of experiments in which you ask the computer to perform the unsolvable problem (known as z-fighting in computer graphics): “Draw two shapes in different colours at the same position.”
 Could you expand more on the intellectual process?

-The distinction machine is an example of a task which can be calculated, can be represented on the level of the interface but creates something utterly uncanny for the viewer — a look inside the inexplicable nature of the machines which are designed to look so natural to us.
+The distinction machine is an example of a task which can be calculated and can be represented on the level of the interface but creates something utterly uncanny for the viewer — a look inside the inexplicable nature of the machines, which are designed to look so natural to us.

-What challenges did you face for its development?
+What challenges did you face in its development?

-AI, machine learning, Google Magenta…, are transforming society and the creative application of these tools open new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?
+AI, machine learning, and Google Magenta are transforming society, and the creative application of these tools opens new possibilities in artistic creation; how do you think new inventions (like this) are impacting the landscape of art?

 This question depends very much on your definition of art.
 For me, art is not just the usage of new tools but rather a critical reflection of these tools.
 The role of art is not only to explore the possibilities of a medium but to reflect its boundaries.